open-dovetail/demo/blockchain/docker/README.md

 docker exec dovetail bash -c 'GOOS=darwin GOARCH=amd64 ./build-app contract/shipping_rest.json'
 ```

 The REST service must be built for a specified Hyperledger Fabric network, which are defined by `config.yaml` and optionally `entity_matchers.yaml` for local networks.
 When the configuration files are not specified, it is built using the local test-network config files in <https://github.com/open-dovetail/fabric-client/tree/master/test-network>.
-The above command builds an REST service executable for Mac.
+The above command builds a REST service executable for Mac.
 The environment variables `GOOS` and `GOARCH` must be changed accordingly for other platforms.

 ## View or edit Flogo model using Flogo-UI